 The northern end of the park is known as Churinga, named after the Churinga Tree Walk Committee back in 1974.

-The Alex Bluff Foreshore Park is home to a great variety of friendly birdlife, whom you will likely encounter during your visit.
+The Alex Bluff Foreshore Park is home to a great variety of friendly birdlife, which you will likely encounter during your visit.
 Just be sure to appreciate them only from afar to avoid any disturbances.
 These species include egrets, black swans, pacific black ducks, fantails, dusky swamphens, grebes, doves, and much more.

-The waters are also home to abundant marine life including barramundi, eels, frogs, and tadpoles.
+The waters are also home to abundant marine life, including barramundi, eels, frogs, and tadpoles.
 You may also notice some water lilies, which are vital for protecting marine life while providing dragonflies with a safe place to land.

 With all the nature around you at the park, you will be hard-pressed not to feel relaxed.
 The beach itself has several lookout points and picnic shelters, and there’s more than enough space for everyone to enjoy privacy.
 The HMAS Brisbane Memorial, Australian War Dog Memorial, and the Korean War Memorial can also be found here.

 The Alex Bluff Foreshore Park is located along Alexandra Parade in Alexandra Headland, Queensland.